pbarnard1/java_nov_dec_2022/lectures/Week5TuesdayOutline.md

 - Review starter code from last week
 - Show wireframe for project
 - Identify remaining routes for project
+- Relationships (one-to-one, one-to-many, many-to-many)
+- Dropping and recreating a schema
 - Create a Hall
 - Read all Halls
 - Show all the Halls in one University